-- 33. The interim financial report shall include a statement that the same accounting policies and methods of computation are followed in the interim financial report as compared with the most recent annual financial statements or, if those policies or methods have been changed, a description of the nature and effect of the change (see paragraph 40 below for details of amended standards that apply to annual reporting periods commencing on or after 1 January 2023). - 34.
-While there is no longer a requirement to prominently display an explicit statement that the interim financial report is to be read in conjunction with the most recent annual financial report, we recommend retaining it, as it is a useful explanation and reminder of the nature of an interim report.
-Entities may also want to place this statement on the front cover of the interim financial report as illustrated on the example contents page, to make this clear to readers of the interim financial report. - 35.
-Where an entity prepares its first interim financial report and there is no previous annual report, we believe that a complete disclosure of material accounting policies should be provided.
+- 35. The interim financial report should include a statement that the same accounting policies are followed in the interim financial report as compared with the most recent annual financial statements or, if those policies or methods have been changed, a description of the nature and effect of the change (see paragraph 40 below for details of amended standards that apply to annual reporting periods commencing on or after 1 January 2024). - 36.
+While there is no longer a requirement to prominently display an explicit statement that the interim financial report is to be read in conjunction with the most recent annual financial report, we recommend retaining it, because it is a useful explanation and reminder of the nature of an interim report.
+Entities might also want to place this statement on the front cover of the interim financial report as illustrated on the example contents page, to make this clear to readers of the interim financial report. - 37.
+Where an entity prepares its first set of interim financial statements and there are no previous annual financial statements, we believe that a complete disclosure of material accounting policies should be provided.
 For guidance on assessing whether accounting policy information is material, please refer to our Practice Aid on the Accounting Policies Disclosures (Amendments to IAS 1).